SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      unit_system='A_eV_fs'
    /

-This namelist specifies the unit system to be used in the input file.
+This input keyword specifies the unit system to be used in the input file.
 If you do not specify it, atomic unit will be used.
 See :any:`&units in Inputs <&units>` for detail.